Assassination of Robert F. Kennedy

-On June 5, 1968, shortly after midnight, Robert F. Kennedy was shot by Sirhan Sirhan at the Ambassador Hotel in Los Angeles.
-He was pronounced dead at 1:44 a.m.
-PDT the following day.
+On June 5, 1968, Robert F. Kennedy was shot by Sirhan Sirhan at the Ambassador Hotel in Los Angeles, California.
+Medical teams attempted to treat him, but he died the following day.

-Kennedy was a senator from New York and a candidate in the 1968 Democratic Party presidential primaries.
-On June 4, 1968, he won the California and South Dakota primary elections.
-He addressed his campaign supporters in the Ambassador Hotel's Embassy Room ballroom.
+Kennedy, a United States senator and candidate in the 1968 Democratic Party presidential primaries, won the California and South Dakota primaries on June 4.
+He addressed his campaign supporters in the Ambassador Hotel's Embassy Ballroom.
 After leaving the podium, and exiting through a kitchen hallway, he was mortally wounded by multiple shots fired by Sirhan.
-Kennedy died at Good Samaritan Hospital nearly 26 hours later.
-His body was buried at Arlington National Cemetery, near his brother John F. Kennedy's grave.
+Kennedy died at Good Samaritan Hospital nearly 25 hours later.
+His body was returned to the East and buried at Arlington National Cemetery.

-Sirhan was a Palestinian who held strong anti-Zionist and pro-Palestinian beliefs.
-In 1969, he testified that he killed Kennedy "with 20 years of malice aforethought"; he was convicted and sentenced to death.
-Due to the court case People v.
+Sirhan, a Palestinian Christian who held strong anti-Zionist and pro-Palestinian beliefs, testified at trial in 1969 that he killed Kennedy "with 20 years of malice aforethought"; he was convicted and sentenced to death.
+Due to People v.
 Anderson, his sentence was commuted to life in prison in 1972 with a possibility of parole.
-As of January 2022, his parole request has been denied 16 times.
+His parole request has been denied numerous times.
+Kennedy's assassination prompted the U.S. Secret Service to extend their security to protect presidential candidates.
+Numerous conspiracy theories arose related to Kennedy's murder.

-Kennedy's assassination prompted the Secret Service to protect presidential candidates.
-Hubert Humphrey became the Democratic nominee but ultimately lost the election to Republican candidate Richard Nixon.
-Kennedy's assassination has led to several conspiracy theories.
-No credible evidence has emerged that Sirhan was not the shooter, or that he did not act alone.
-It has been described as one of four major assassinations in the United States that occurred during the 1960s.
+The assassination was one of four that murdered major political figures in the 1960s in the United States, the others being the assassinations of President John F. Kennedy in 1963, Malcolm X in 1965, and Martin Luther King Jr. in April 1968.